pseiler/puppet-lanserver/README.md

 ## Enable or disable specific services
 Every service mentioned above can be managed independently.
 Enable or disable the services via *lanserver/manifests/params,pp*

-## Usage
+## Usage / Installation
 1. Download the code to your server.
 For example with git.``git clone --recursive https://github.com/pseiler/puppet-lanserver``
 1. Change into the puppet module directory ``cd lanserver/manifests``
-1. Edit the params.pp to the values you like.
+1. Edit the **lanserver/manifests/params.pp** to the values you like.
 This includes the admin account name and password, the server configuration, the device you want to configure your listening services, ...
 1. Change back into the puppet-lanserver directory.
-Run ``bash pre_puppet.sh`` as root.
+Run ``bash install_server.sh`` as root.
-1. If the script run successfully, Every server component should be installed and running.
-It adds all neccessary repositories and runs puppet serverless via "puppet apply".
-1. Now you can simply update your configuration with the outputted command from ``bash pre_puppet.sh``
+    * This script adds every requirement and installs every server component enabled by a a simple puppet **lanserver/manifests/params.pp** parameter.
+    * If the script runs successfully every service should be running except *dnsmasq*.
+1. Reboot your system when the script successfully deployed the puppet module.
+Caution!
+The DHCP Server starts after the next reboot.

 ## Verifying everything is running
 This lanserver features serveral type of services.